-Physical interaction with the keyboard, trackpad or mouse is not always convenient especially when watching longer videos.
-For example, if you are eating a greasy meal with your hands, or perhaps you are washing up the dishes while entertaining yourself with Youtube, the last thing you want to do is transfer that greasy mess or the water on your hands to your computer or mouse just to click the skip ads button.
-This often leaves us in the frustrating position of being allowed to skip the Youtube ads but having to resign ourselves to watching them so as not to make a mess of the device on which they are playing.
+Physical interaction with the touchscreen, keyboard, trackpad or mouse is not always convenient especially when watching longer videos.
+For example, if you are eating a greasy meal with your hands, or perhaps you are washing up the dishes while entertaining yourself with Youtube, the last thing you want to do is transfer that greasy mess or the water on your hands to your device just to click the Skip Ads button.
+This often leaves us in the frustrating position of being allowed to skip the Youtube ads but having to resign ourselves to watching them so as not to make a mess of the hardware on which they are playing.

 In this age of talking voice assistants, the likes of Alexa, Google and Siri, why do we have to put up with watching a skippable video ad just because we are not able to physically interact with a device?
-If you are playing the Youtube video on an Apple computer, the answer to this question is you don’t!
+If you are playing the Youtube video on an Apple iPad, iPhone or Apple computer, the answer to this question is you don’t!

-On Apple Macs, there is a built-in mechanism that can be employed to allow us to skip a video ad with voice alone.
-It is not perfect, but once you get used to its idiosyncrasies, it is far better than having to feel frustrated any time you see the skip ads button on a Youtube video ad and are not able to physically click on it.
+On Apple phones, tablets and Macs, there is a built-in mechanism that can be employed to allow us to skip a Youtube video ad with voice alone.
+It is not perfect, but once you get used to its idiosyncrasies, it is far better than having to feel frustrated any time you see the Skip Ads button on a Youtube video ad and are not able to physically click on it.

-To enable Voice Control on a Mac, go to System Preferences and click on the Accessibility page:
+Voice Control can also be turned on physically on a Mac by going to System Preferences and clicking on the Accessibility page: